-Ovidio Bermudez, MD, FAAP, FSAHM, FAED, F.iaedp, CEDS LinkSenior Clinical AdvisorOvidio Bermudez, M.D. is the Senior Medical Director of Child & Adolescent Services, Chief Clinical Education Officer and ...READ MORE
+Ovidio Bermudez, MD, FAAP, FSAHM, FAED, F.iaedp, CEDS LinkSenior Medical AdvisorOvidio Bermudez, M.D. is the Senior Medical Advisor for Eating Recovery Center and affiliates.
+He holds academic appointments as ...READ MORE

 Review by Ovidio Bermudez

 Souza, S. P., Antequerdds, R., Aratangy, E. W., Siqueira, S. R. D. T., Cordas, T. A., & Siqueira, J. T. T. (2018).
 Pain and temporomandibular disorders in patients with eating disorders.
 Brazilian Oral Research, 32, e51.